katehayes/dpukarchive/README.md

 For more details use function fs_report - specify police force, data series, and time span, and the function returns a plot summarising the presence/absence of the relevant files across the relevant folders.
-Here’s an example of the plot for Wiltshire’s stop and search data for the months of Jan 2019 to June 2024.
+Here’s an example of the plot for Wiltshire Police Force’s stop and search data for the months of Jan 2019 to June 2024.

 ![](README_files/figure-gfm/fs-plot-1.png)<!-- -->